-An unexpected global pandemic - confusion regarding necessary teaching changes - concerns on handling graduation and defending thesis - doubts about starting a new academic year in the classrooms - constantly changing situations due to self-insulation requirements and procedures.
+An unexpected global pandemic - confusion regarding necessary teaching changes - concerns on handling graduation and defending thesis - doubts about starting a new academic year in the classrooms - constantly changing situations due to self-isolation requirements and procedures.
 LCC International University has tackled all of these challenges.
 Now the largest freshman student number in its university history only proves that challenges can bring new opportunities!

 The year 2020, most would simply like to forget, but it has brought 250 students from 27 countries around the world to LCC International University.
 With 24 percent of our freshman student population being Lithuanian, the remaining first-year students are joining from Afghanistan, Canada, Georgia, Germany, India, Iraq, Mongolia, Morocco, Sudan, Turkey, Ukraine, United Kingdom, USA and other countries.
 Additionally, ten additional countries are represented by the numerous students that have started their master’s degree studies.